redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

 RDI collects this data in a phase called *initial cache loading*, which can take minutes or hours to finish, depending on the size of the source data.
-Once the initial cache loading is complete, there is a *baseline* dataset in the target that will gradually change when new data gets captured from the source.
+Once the initial cache loading is complete, there is a *snapshot* dataset in the target that will gradually change when new data gets captured from the source.
 At this point, RDI automatically enters a second phase called *change streaming*, where changes in the data are captured as they happen.
 Changes are usually